immunefi-team/Bounty_Boosts/Alchemix/31521 - [SC - Medium] Early return in RewardsDistributorclaim can cau....md

 # Early return in `RewardsDistributor.claim()` can cause stuck ETH

-Submitted on Mon May 20 2024 18:52:07 GMT-0400 (Atlantic Standard Time) by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 00:52:07 UTC by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31521